 The area I feel the most dry is my mouth/lips.
 And this has actually gotten even worse the last two weeks for some reason.
 My lips and the corners of my mouth are often dry and recently the skin there has been flaking off no matter how much moisturizer I use.
 I know, gross.
 Luckily I am almost done but it was kind of odd that I had not experienced the intensity like this up until now.
 To help with my lips, I keep chapstick within an arms reach of wherever I am.
 In my purse, in my car, at work, in my nightstand, in the bathroom, in the living room- you get the idea.
 There are lots of special balms on the market but really what worked best for me was Kopari Lip Glossy (linked above) and plain old regular chapstick.
 Nothin’ fancy.

-The other side effect is the overall sensitivity of your skin.
+The other side effect of using Accutane for adult acne is the overall sensitivity of your skin.
 I could wear SPF 70 and get a sunburn walking from my car in the parking lot to the store on really sunny days.
 I had to make sure I had SPF with me at all times and I covered up when I was going to be outside.
 My summer was spent indoors instead of lounging by the pool.
 Nothing I couldn’t live with.

 It is also important to know, that you cannot get waxes (not even bikini waxes), facials or do anything exfoliating while on Accutane.
 My friend told me about how she got her eyebrows waxed while on Accutane as a teenager and it pulled the skin right off.
 The horror!
 I switched to threading for the duration of my Accutane and that seemed to be just fine.
 I did however, use a brightening peel off mask that ended up burning a little piece of skin on my cheek.
 Lesson learned.
 You also cannot do things like get tattoo’s because you can end up with severe scarring.
 And with Accutane, you scar SO easily for the smallest things.
 Sometimes even when I just absent-mindedly scratched my arm, I would end up with an actual scratch that would last a couple weeks.
 Because of the susceptibility to scarring and irritation, I would find that I bled more easily.
 Simple scratches turned into scabs that would bleed.
 This happened especially around my ears which was odd.
 Not glamorous but its real life.